When universal credit can be paid direct to a landlord

 at least 2 months' rent arrears

-being homeless or in temporary housing
+been homeless or living in temporary housing

 a mental health condition or learning disability